dabonetn/Apple2Card-Dan-CR-Board-/README.md

 ## Jumpers
 * **JP1** is the ICSP power jumper.
 This needs to be closed for ICSP programming on the bench, to power the board when it is **not** plugged in an Apple II slot.
 Remove this jumper for ICSP programming when the board powered through an Apple II slot.
 This jumper doesn't matter for normal use.
 * **JP5** is a power jumper to separate the power-supply of the ATMEGA328P from the supply of the 82C55, EPROM, logic ICs and possibly Apple II mainboard.
-Should be left open if you connect an ICSP programmer to the card.
-Otherwise shoule be closed for normal use.
+Can be left open when you connect an ICSP programmer to the card (so only the ATMEGA is powered while ICSP programming).
+Otherwise should be closed for normal use.
 * **JP2** is the bank switch jumper.
 It **always needs to be closed**.
 It can be hardwired/soldered closed.
 * **JP3**, **JP4**, **JP6**, **JP7**, **JP8**, **JP9**, **JP10** are the programming jumpers.
 If an EEPROM is used then these need to be closed during onboard programming (see EEPROM.SYSTEM below).
 However, **these jumpers must remain open for normal use**.